Updated March 3, 2022 . AmFam Team

-Head out for a practice run before you book your RV.
+Be sure to head out for a practice run before you book your RV.
 See what it’s like to drive on the highway, side roads and in parking lots.
-If this is your first time with an RV, ask for a training session so the experts can teach you the basics, or sign up for a class and save on your insurance when you become an RV owner yourself.
+If this is your first time with an RV, ask for a training session so the experts can teach you the basics.
+Or better yet, sign up for a class, get certified and then save on your insurance when you become an RV owner yourself one day.

 In addition to having a valid driver’s license, there are usually some other things that RV rental groups are going to need.
 Here are the key things to keep in mind when you rent your RV:

 Much like renting a car, a certain amount of money on your credit card will be placed on hold as a deposit.
 In the event that the RV is damaged, these funds will be used to make repairs.